 David Smales has served as Executive Vice President and Chief Financial Officer of Aecon since November 2009 and is responsible for financial reporting, accounting and compliance, budgeting and financial planning, taxation, treasury, operational finance, shared services and Aecon’s capital markets activities.
 Prior to joining Aecon, Mr. Smales was the Chief Financial Officer of Catalyst Paper Corporation and prior to that held a number of senior financial positions at Novar plc in the UK, focused on international operations.
 His career also includes roles in general management, strategy, and M&A both in industry and during 10 years with PricewaterhouseCoopers.
 Mr. Smales is a member of the Institute of Chartered Accountants in England and Wales and has a BA (Honours) degree from the University of Newcastle-Upon-Tyne in England.

-L. Brian Swartz has served as Executive Vice-President of Aecon since June 2012 and Senior Vice-President, Legal and Commercial Services from June 2006 to June 2012.
+L. Brian Swartz has served as Executive Vice-President of Aecon since June 2012.
 He has been with Aecon since 1997.
 Mr. Swartz is Chair of the Aecon Project Review Committee, a member of the Executive Committee and serves on the majority of the boards of directors for its wholly owned subsidiaries.
 Mr. Swartz has executive responsibility for managing a broad portfolio of corporate services including legal, corporate secretarial, risk management, bonding, office/facility services, and strategic planning services to the Aecon group of companies.
-He has been actively involved in many major infrastructure initiatives throughout the world.
+He has been actively involved in many major infrastructure and P3 initiatives in Canada and abroad including: Highway 407, Union Station Train Shed Renewal, Union Pearson Express, Ferihegy Airport (Hungary), Cross Israel Toll Highway, Nathpa Jhakri Hydroelectric Power Project (India), Quito International Airport (Ecuador), Pearson International Airport (Toronto), Darlington Nuclear Refurbishment and many other projects.
+From 1992 – 1997 Mr. Swartz was lead counsel to the Province of Ontario in developing the Highway 407 initiative.
+In 2013, Aecon’s Legal department was awarded the distinction of “Best Canadian Legal Department” by the International Legal Alliance (Paris).
+In 2008, Mr. Swartz Chaired the Construction Lien Act Committee, liaising between the OBA, OGCA, COCA and the MAG to ensure stakeholders concerns were addressed and amendments were made.
 He is Past Chair of the Ontario Bar Association, Construction Law Executive.
 He is a member of the Board of Directors of the Canadian Employers Council and a former director of the Canadian Construction Association.
 Mr. Swartz is a member of the Editorial Board of the International Journal of Corporate Counsel (London UK).
-He was recently appointed to the Board of Advisors for Osgoode Hall Law School’s Professional Development Program that is creating professional development curriculum for senior in-house counsel.
+He was recently appointed to the Board of Advisors for Osgoode Hall Law School’s Professional Development Program which is creating professional development curriculum for senior in-house counsel.
 Mr. Swartz earned his LLB from Osgoode Hall Law School in 1981 and in 2003 received a Cert.
 Arb from University of Windsor Law School and a certificate in Advanced Management from the Schulich School of Business, York University.
-Mr. Swartz writes and speaks regularly in his areas of expertise and has become a mentor for the Canadian Corporate Counsel Association’s young lawyer mentoring program.
+Mr. Swartz writes and speaks regularly in his areas of expertise and serves as a mentor for the Canadian Corporate Counsel Association’s young lawyer mentoring program.